 Entrance fee to Selinda Game Reserve

 Entrance fees will typically be included in the tour operator booking.
 No self-drivers are allowed into this private concession.
+Carrying a small amount of Botswana currency, the Pula (BWP) is useful when paying for smaller food or ticket items.

 When visitors enter the reserve, they must follow common sense rules including picking up waste, respecting the reserve schedules and staying in the vehicle when required.